hpc/charliecloud/doc/ch-completion.bash.rst

 Debugging
 =========

-:code:`ch-completion.bash` can optionally write debugging info to the log file :code:`/tmp/ch-completion.log`.
-This feature can be enabled by setting the environment variable :code:`CH_COMPLETION_DEBUG`.
-Note that this is primarily intended for developers.
+Tab completion can write debugging logs to :code:`/tmp/ch-completion.log`.
+Enable this by setting the environment variable :code:`CH_COMPLETION_DEBUG`.
+(This is primarily intended for developers.)

+..
+LocalWords:  func